snowdrop/spring-boot-quickstart-istio/README.md

 Remark: As Istio installs on OpenShift platform Kubernetes [`CustomResource`](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) which are only supported since the version 3.7, this is the reason why it is mandatory to install this version !

-- Log to Openshift and create a `demo` project
+- Log to OpenShift and create a `demo` project
 ```bash
 oc login $(minishift ip):8443 -u admin -p admin
 oc new-project demo